-The Republic of Kenya (hereinafter referred to as "Kenya") and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:
+The Republic of Liberia (hereinafter referred to as "Liberia") and the International Atomic Energy Agency (hereinafter referred to as "the Agency") have agreed as follows:

-- I. (1) Until such time as Kenya - (a) has, in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere, nuclear material in quantities exceeding the limits stated, for the type of material in question, in Article 36 of the Agreement between Kenya and the Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement"), or - (b) has taken the decision to construct or authorize construction of a facility, as defined in the Definitions, the implementation of the provisions of Part II of the Agreement shall be held in abeyance, with the exception of Articles 32-38, 40, 48, 49, 59, 61, 67, 68, 70, 72-76, 82, 84-90, 94 and 95.
+- I. (1) Until such time as Liberia - (a) has, in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere, nuclear material in quantities exceeding the limits stated, for the type of material in question, in Article 36 of the Agreement between Liberia and the Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Agreement"), or - (b) has taken the decision to construct or authorize construction of a facility, as defined in the definitions, the implementation of the provisions of Part II of the Agreement shall be held in abeyance, with the exception of Articles 32-38, 40, 48, 49, 59, 61, 67, 68, 70, 72-76, 82, 84-90, 94 and 95.

-- (2) The information to be reported pursuant to paragraphs (a) and (b) of Article 33 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of Article 33. - (3) In order to enable the timely conclusion of the Subsidiary Arrangements provided for in Article 38 of the Agreement, Kenya shall: - (a) notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere in quantities that exceed the limits, as referred to in section (1) hereof, or - (b) notify the Agency as soon as the decision to construct or to authorize construction of a facility has been taken, whichever occurs first.
+- (2) The information to be reported pursuant to paragraphs (a) and (b) of Article 33 of the Agreement may be consolidated and submitted in an annual report; similarly, an annual report shall be submitted, if applicable, with respect to the import and export of nuclear material described in paragraph (c) of Article 33. - (3) In order to enable the timely conclusion of the Subsidiary Arrangements provided for in Article 38 of the Agreement, Liberia shall: - (a) notify the Agency sufficiently in advance of its having nuclear material in peaceful nuclear activities within its territory or under its jurisdiction or control anywhere in quantities that exceed the limits, as referred to in section (1) hereof, or - (b) notify the Agency as soon as decision to construct or to authorize construction of a facility has been taken, whichever occurs first.

 II.
-This Protocol shall be signed by the representatives of Kenya and the Agency and shall enter into force on the same date as the Agreement.
+This Protocol shall be signed by the representatives of Liberia and the Agency and shall enter into force on the same date as the Agreement.

-DONE in Vienna, on the 18th day of September 2009, in duplicate, in the English language.
+DONE in duplicate, in the English language.

-For the REPUBLIC OF KENYA:
+For the REPUBLIC OF LIBERIA: For the INTERNATIONAL ATOMIC

-For the INTERNATIONAL ATOMIC ENERGY AGENCY:
+ENERGY AGENCY: